 If all your answers to the above are yes, then it’s likely you can claim the expense as reimbursable.
 Don’t write-off expenses you are unsure about before talking to an accountant, or a professional with experience in business finance.

-There are many different types of reimbursables.
-Spend management software with automated expense reports can do a lot to help keep them under control, but how do you come up with reimbursable expenses to which everyone can agree?
+There are many types of reimbursable costs.
+Spend management software with automated expense reports can do a lot to help keep them under control.
+But how do you come up with reimbursable expenses to which everyone can agree?

 Here are five tips to consider:

 Clients will not appreciate a surprise inclusion on their invoice if they did not receive fair warning that they would be charged.
-For this reason, it’s always a good idea to set precedents before the start of a project, so everyone gets on the same page about billables.
+For this reason, it’s always a good idea to set precedents before the start of a project.
+The aim is that everyone is on the same page about billable expenses.

 Include an expense clause in the contract, and check with your clients and customers about whether they have their own policy regarding billable expenses.